johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 numerical value for latitude and longitude.
 That's where you are.

 But there's a catch.
-It turns out that because the earth is not a perfect sphere there are multiple systems for mapping latitude and longitude to its imperfect shape.
+It turns the earth is not a perfect sphere and as a result there are multiple systems for mapping latitude and longitude to its imperfect shape.
-Google and GPS use a coordinate system called [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
+Google Maps and GPS use a coordinate system called [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
 The catch is the UK Ordnance Survey maps use [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid).